-One of the main issues in a workers’ compensation case is determining the cause of one’s injuries.
+One of the main issues in a Florida workers’ compensation case is determining the cause of one’s injuries.
 From a legal perspective, determining the cause and type of causal relationship is an important element of a workers’ comp case since it gives insight into who is responsible for the accident and injuries of an injured worker.

 However, interpretations of cause and related definitions are often confusing, since the legal definitions, interpretations and standards for causation in workers’ compensation judgement vary from jurisdiction to jurisdiction.